 13] Use System Restore

 In case nothing seems to work in fixing the error, some of the last workarounds that you can try out are “System Restore” and reinstalling Windows 10.
 The former function would work only if you have a previously created restore point existing in your system.
-The System Restore utility offers to restore the system into the condition of the PC at the time when you created the chosen restore.
+The System Restore utility offers to restore the system to the condition of the PC at the time when you created the chosen restore.
 In order to do this –

 - Simply type ‘System Restore’ in the Taskbar search and open the same from results.